min2ha/ukwa-site/content/target/24809/index.en.md

   "subject": null
 }

-# Tom Sharman (Green party candidate for Ealing Central and Acton)

 Tom Sharman stoof as Green Party candidate for Ealing Central and Acton in the 2015 General Election but was not elected.